 How to Start Saving for Christmas Now!

 Now is the time to start saving for Christmas even though the holiday just ended.
 Here’s how to give smartly and start saving for Christmas now.

 Make 2018 The Best Year Yet!

 Get our FREE checklist of money moves you need to make right now to have an amazing 2018!

 If you are like me, you want to buy gifts for a lot of people.
 My wife has to rein me in.
 Make a hard list just like Santa Claus on who is getting presents from you and your family this year and stick to it.

 Make a decision early in the year that you are going to only give gifts to your children and spouse this year.
 To help people from feeling hurt, communicate that as early as possible so there are no unrealistic expectations.

 How much did you spend on Christmas gifts this past December?
 You might be able to just review those credit card bills, and you should assume that you will spend about the same this year.

 According to Gallup, the average American spent $96 per day last December or almost $3,000 for the month.
-This spending does not include car loan payments, mortgage payments and typical monthly household bills.
+This spending does not include car loan payments, mortgage payments, and typical monthly household bills.
 Instead, this reflects discretionary spending on things like Christmas gifts.
-This was the highest consumer spending in December since the 2008.
+This was the highest consumer spending in December since 2008.

 If you want to be safe, add 10 percent to what you spent last year.
 But the most important thing is to make — and stick to — a budget, just like you would for your other household monthly spending.
-Set a dollar value or a number of the amount of presents that you will buy your children this year.
+Set a dollar value or a number of presents that you will buy your children this year.